hamiltron/py-simple-audio/devnotes.md

 * hook into module shutdown to explicitly stop audio playback
 * look into possible handle/memrory leaks upon Win or ALSA errors
 * investigate what happens when less than 1 (and 2) buffers-worth of audio is played
+* check for memory allocation failure and return errors

 ## Tag-Release Cycle